EE/grunth-cli/README.md

 ## Description
 This package exposes the `grunth` shell command that works like `grunt` but fires it using the node `--harmony_*` flags.
 Thanks to that you can use ECMAScript 6 features that have experimental implementation in Node, like `const`/`let` block scoping, generators etc.

+NOTE:

-NOTE: In most cases it might better to use [io.js](https://iojs.org) with regular grunt-cli instead.
+1. In most cases it might better to use [io.js](https://iojs.org) with regular grunt-cli instead.
 However, if you need to use Node.js 0.12, go ahead.
+2. In io.js this module uses `grunt` without passing any flags.
+As io.js includes latest stable V8 there's no point.

 The module is a replacement for the `grunt-cli` package.